-Here are five savvy ways to prep your mind and body for the new season so that you can savor every moment of it:
+Here are four savvy ways to prep your mind and body for the new season so that you can savor every moment of it:

 1. GET YOUR MOVE ON